UPSUTER/GEMLI/README.md

 ```

 ### Test lineage prediction
-Test predicted lineages against lineages from cell barcoding.
+Since we have barcoding data for this dataset we can test the predicted lineages against our ground truth.
-The `test_lineage_prediction` function takes the output of `predict_lineages` as well as a the file 'lineage_dict_bc' as input.
-Lineage_dict_bc is a vector of lineage numbers named according to cell barcode.
-The function outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitiivity for various confidence intervals.
+The `test_lineage_prediction` function again takes our `GEMLI_items` as input.
+It's important the a predcition as been run first with `predict_lineages`.
+It outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitiivity for various confidence intervals.
 The output can be visualized by setting `plot_results` to `true`/`T`.

 ```
 > GEMLI_items = test_lineages(GEMLI_items)